pipefy/pipefy_message/README.md

 ### Development - Test

 To test changes without installing this dependency on your application, on your terminal go to the project root and execute:

+> **:information_source: Environment Variables info.**
+>> ENABLE_AWS_CLIENT_CONFIG is used to allow us to connect in the localstack service instead AWS
+>
+>> ASYNC_APP_ENV is used to specify the environment and handle some actions/adjustments on each one like protocol, queue name, and so on

 ```shell
   export ENABLE_AWS_CLIENT_CONFIG="true"
   export ASYNC_APP_ENV="development"